It's true! I passed all three sections of the NCIDQ exam on my first try, 1 week before the due date of my first baby last Spring!

 My Baby and the Post-Exam Blur

 After the exams, I had a good feeling about the PRAC.
 I had finished everything in time, and could only think of a few minor details that I might have missed.
 The IDFX and IDPX were a different story!
-I had NO clue how I did.
-I'm not good with standardized testing and there are no opportunities to know how you are doing as you go, so I left feeling kind of unsure.
+I had NO clue how I did on the exam.
+I'm not good with standardized testing and there are no opportunities to know how you are doing as you go, so I left feeling unsure.

 Soon it was time to welcome our baby into the world.
-I almost immediately forgot about the whole studying and test taking experience.
+I almost immediately forgot about my studying and test-taking experience.
 Because of this, I can't remember how long it took to get the results, but I remember getting them earlier than I expected.
-I actually saw that I passed on line before receiving my results in the mail.
+You can also access your results online.

 Hooray!
 I'm a Certified Designer (and a Mom!)

-My daughter was born about a week late and 2 weeks after I took the IDFX and IDPX exams.
-Talk about a life changing Spring!
+My daughter was born about a week late, and 2 weeks after I took the IDFX and IDPX exams.
+Talk about a life-changing spring season!

 I was so happy when I found out I passed all three sections!
-Like jumping up and down, screaming at the top of my lungs happy.
-I feel so proud of myself and I owe a giant thank you to my dog and Husband who supported my long days of studying and practicing all Winter.
+And I mean jumping up and down, screaming at the top of my lungs happy.
+I feel so proud of myself and I owe a giant “thank you” to my dog and my husband, who supported my long days of studying and practicing all winter.
 I also want to thank my daughter, who graciously took the exams with me and patiently waited for this whole process to be finished before entering the world.

-You too can pass the NCIDQ exam (in one try!) as long as you are dedicated, organized, and willing to use all of the resources provided to you by Qpractice.
+You can also pass the NCIDQ exam (in one try!) as long as you are dedicated, organized, and willing to use all of the resources Qpractice provides.

 We are here to help you, and remember, if I can do it, YOU CAN DO IT!